j-james/math/calculus/limits.md

 ## Learning Targets

-You should be able to
+You will be able to
 - [ ] Evaluate limits graphically, numerically, and algebraically.

 ## Concepts / Definitions